-- the nominated supervisor, management, staff, educators and educator assistants comply with this policy - all staff have a thorough understanding of the Australian Warning System (AWS) - a comprehensive risk assessment to identify local risks associated with the impact of flooding is completed annually in collaboration the SES (State Emergency Services) 132 500 (for anywhere in Australia) and an Emergency Management Plan (EMP) is developed - hazards within the OSHC Service that may be harmful to children or staff during a flood are identified in the risk assessment - families are made aware of the Flood Management Policy and emergency evacuation procedures - emergency evacuation plans are displayed in prominent positions near each exit and in the indoor and outdoor learning environments - clear procedures are in place for when a flood warning occurs to ensure the safety of educators, children and families - emergency evacuation rehearsals (drills) will be practiced every three months, including identifying a designated assembly point and place of refuge in case of flooding - a range of possible flood scenarios are included in evacuation drills - each emergency evacuation drill is documented (Reg.
-97)
+- the nominated supervisor, management, staff, educators and educator assistants comply with this policy - all staff have a thorough understanding of the Australian Warning System (AWS) - a comprehensive risk assessment to identify local risks associated with the impact of flooding is completed annually in collaboration the SES (State Emergency Services) 132 500 and an Emergency Management Plan (EMP) is developed - hazards within the OSHC Service that may be harmful to children or staff during a flood are identified in the risk assessment - families are made aware of the Flood Management Policy and emergency evacuation procedures - emergency evacuation plans are displayed in prominent positions near each exit and in the indoor and outdoor learning environments - clear procedures are in place for when a flood warning occurs to ensure the safety of educators, children and families - emergency evacuation rehearsals (drills) will be practiced every three months, including identifying a designated assembly point and place of refuge in case of flooding.
+The drills will be conducted on different days over the week, ensuring that all children participate in the drill. - a range of possible flood scenarios are included in evacuation drills

-- refer to the Emergency and Evacuation Policy for steps to be followed when the service needs to close in response to an emergency, including when to notify the regulatory authority and department of education of service closure - a serious incident notification is submitted to the regulatory authority within 24 hours when there has been an emergency that has posed a risk to the safety and wellbeing of the children - the regulatory authority is notified if the OSHC Service is required to close for a period of time as a result of a local emergency (evacuation due to flood, or to repair damage caused by a flood) (Reg.175 (2)(b) - the Department of Education is notified if the service is temporarily closed via CCS Software or PEP - emergency telephone numbers will be clearly displayed in prominent positions within the Service - emergency contact details of all children are updated regularly - strategies to implement emergency plans are discussed and documented at each staff meeting - consideration is made to how to save critical records- (current records, historical artefacts and archives) - counselling services are provided to employees and their family members affected by flooding - the OSHC Service insurance policy is current and covers the Service for flood damage
+- each emergency evacuation drill is documented (Reg.
+97) and reviewed to ensure continuous improvement - refer to the Emergency and Evacuation Policy for steps to be followed when the service needs to close in response to an emergency, including when to notify the regulatory authority and department of education of service closure - a serious incident notification is submitted to the regulatory authority within 24 hours when there has been an emergency that has posed a risk to the safety and wellbeing of the children - the regulatory authority is notified if the OSHC Service is required to close for a period of time as a result of a local emergency (evacuation due to flood, or to repair damage caused by a flood) (Reg.
+175 (2)(b) - the Department of Education is notified if the OSHC Service is temporarily closed via CCS Software or Provider Entry Point (PEP) - emergency telephone numbers will be clearly displayed in prominent positions within the Service - emergency contact details of all children are updated regularly - strategies to implement emergency plans are discussed and documented at each staff meeting - consideration is made to how to save critical records (current records, historical artefacts and archives) - counselling services are provided to employees and their family members affected by flooding - the OSHC Service insurance policy is current and covers the Service for flood damage.